behnazkavoosi/adaptive-brdf-sampling/README.md

 ```matlab
 runSampling
 ```
-- Finds optimal sample locations given the sample count obtained from 2️⃣ (Note that this script uses FROST-BRDF sampling technique as an example, but any other technique such as Nielse et al.'s can be used at this stage).
+- Finds optimal sample locations given the sample count obtained from step 2️⃣.

+> **Note:** This script uses FROST-BRDF sampling as an example, but other techniques (e.g., Nielsen et al.) can also be used.

 ### 4️⃣ classification_200x200.ipynb
 Open and run the Jupyter notebook: